Weightlifting: How to Protect Your Joints from Injury When Lifting Weights

 3. Stay Hydrated

 The amount of water you’ll need to drink to stay hydrated and protect against joint injury varies depending on your body weight.
 In the past, medical experts recommended a minimum of 64 ounces daily.
-New findings, however, indicate body weight is a better baseline to use for hydration requirements.
+However, new findings indicate body weight is a better baseline for hydration requirements.

-To determine how many ounces of H2O, you need to drink per day, take your body weight, and multiply it by 66%.
+To determine how many ounces of H2O you must drink daily, multiply your body weight by 66%.

 If you weigh 200 pounds, for instance, drink at least 105 ounces of water per day.